 How to Progress

-Every time you complete Workout A add a total of 2.5 lb to the bar for the next workout.
+Every time you complete Workout A or Workout B add a total of 5 lb to the bar for the next workout.

 What if I am stalling?

 During this phase of training, there shouldn’t be any stalls.
-You should be able to add 2.5 lb each time you do Workout A. If perchance there is a week where you are unable to add weight – the next time you do Workout A stay at the same weight.
-If again you are unable to add weight you will stay at the current weight until are you able to complete an entire 3×3 at that weight.
+You should be able to add 5 lb each time you do a workout.
+If perchance there is a week where you are unable to add weight – the next time you do the workout stay at the same weight.
+If again you are unable to add weight you will stay at the current weight until are you able to complete an entire 3×5 at that weight.

 When to move to the next level?

-Once you surpass this level, mark this lesson as complete and go to the Pre-Intermediate Power Clean lesson.
+Once you surpass this level, mark this lesson as complete and go to the Upper–Intermediate Front Squat lesson.